-Amazon CloudWatch Synthetics (AMS SSPS)
+Use AMS Self-Service Provisioning (SSP) mode to access Amazon CloudWatch Synthetics capabilities directly in your AMS managed account.
 You can use Amazon CloudWatch Synthetics to create 'canaries' to monitor your endpoints and APIs.

 Canaries are configurable scripts, written in Node.js or Python, that run on a schedule.
 They create Lambda functions in your account that use Node.js or Python as a framework.
 Canaries work over both HTTP and HTTPS protocols.
 Canaries check the availability and latency of your endpoints and can store load time data and UI screenshots.
 They monitor your REST APIs, URLs, and website content, and they can check for unauthorized changes from phishing, code injection and cross-site scripting.